We aim to make becoming a parent through surrogacy a seamless, smooth and hugely rewarding process for you and your surrogate

 6. The surrogacy agreement

 Both intended parents and the gestational carrier will have independent legal counsel to answer their questions and help them fully understand the legal issues.
-Experienced New England attorneys will represent each side's interests as all parties come to a mutual understanding and agreement on all legal aspects of this incredible journey.
+Experienced attorneys in the state the gestational carrier will deliver in will represent each side's interests as all parties come to a mutual understanding and agreement on all legal aspects of this incredible journey.
 Gestational carrier's attorneys fees are covered by the intended parents.

 7. Baby's beginnings: the IVF process